J0nas229/BlackMine/README.md

-we are moved to [the new link](https://github.com/BlackLight-NL/BlackLight)
+# we are back but we need to rewrite a lot